caffedrine/HostedDomainsHarvester/README.md

 # Harvest websites hosted on the same server/networkIP
-A C# Application used to get all hosted website on same IP/domainIP based on search engines.
+A C# Application used to get hosted websites on same IP/domainIP based on search engines.

 #### What for?
   1. Harvest some data about your neighbours when using free or cheap hosting.
 You may not weant to host your website along with other dirty websites.